flaming grapes revisited

 Such connections are much more difficult, if not impossible, if you rely on an algorithm to collect and compare various datum from the patent database, especially if nothing has been published.
 When you understand the technology you do not have to rely on others referring to a patent for it to become of interest.
 The technology tells the story.

 Technology is central to IPmart.
-Understanding technology differentiates IPmart from those that see a patent as datapoint.
+Understanding technology differentiates IPmart from those that see a patent as a datapoint.
 It differentiates IPmart from a searching system that can only look at existing documents.
 The “data” viewpoint can not hypothesize where a technology might go.
 It can not see the IP-potential of technology.